On Direct Distribution Matching for Adapting Segmentation Networks: Acknowledgments

 \section{Acknowledgments}

 Dr.\ Georg Pichler and Prof.\ Pablo Piantanida would like to acknowledge support for this project from the CNRS via the International Associated Laboratory (LIA) on Information, Learning and Control.
-The work of Prof.\ Pablo Piantanida was supported by the European Commission’s Marie Sklodowska-Curie Actions (MSCA), through the Marie Sklodowska-Curie IF (H2020-MSCAIF-2017-EF-797805-STRUDEL).
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 792464.

 Prof. Jose Dolz would like to thank NVIDIA for the donation of one TITAN V to support his research.

 Some computations were made on the supercomputer ``Helios'' from Laval University, managed by Calcul Québec and Compute Canada.
 The operation of this supercomputer is funded by the Canada Foundation for Innovation (CFI), the ministère de l'Économie, de la science et de l'innovation du Québec (MESI) and the Fonds de recherche du Québec - Nature et technologies (FRQ-NT).